duongtung99/Udacity_Serverless_CapstoneProject/README.md

 * `Auth` - a custom authorizer for API Gateway that is added to all other functions.

-* `GetMeals` -  returns all MEALs for a current user.
+* `GetAnimals` -  returns all Animals for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend.

-* `CreateMeal` - creates a new MEAL for a current user.
-The shape of data sent by a client application to this function can be found in the `CreateMealRequest.ts` file.
-It receives a new MEAL item to be created in JSON format.
+* `CreateAnimal` - creates a new Animal for a current user.
+The shape of data sent by a client application to this function can be found in the `CreateAnimalRequest.ts` file.
+It receives a new Animal item to be created in JSON format.

-* `UpdateMeal` - updates a MEAL item created by a current user.
-The shape of data sent by a client application to this function can be found in the `UpdateMealRequest.ts` file.
-It receives an object that contains three fields that can be updated in a MEAL item.
+* `UpdateAnimal` - updates a Animal item created by a current user.
+The shape of data sent by a client application to this function can be found in the `UpdateAnimalRequest.ts` file.
+It receives an object that contains three fields that can be updated in a Animal item.
 The id of an item that should be updated is passed as a URL parameter.

-* `DeleteMeal` - deletes a MEAL item created by a current user.
-Expects an id of a MEAL item to remove.
+* `DeleteAnimal` - deletes a Animal item created by a current user.
+Expects an id of a Animal item to remove.
 Also deletes any attached image from the S3 bucket.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a MEAL item.
+* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a Animal item.
 An id of a user can be extracted from a JWT token passed by a client.
 Also deletes any previously attached image from the S3 bucket to make room for new image.

 # Frontend